ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 ### __4. System Features__
 #### __4.1   Add Income__
-  1. Description - User adds an amount that increases total spendable income - High Priority
+  1. Descritpion - User adds an amount that increases total spendable income - High Priority
   2. Stimulus/Response Sequences - User will click on an action button on the bottom of the home screen whenever the user wishes to add an income.
-The action button will then prompt the user to select if they are adding an expense or an income.
+They action button will then prompt the user to select if they are adding an expense or an income.
 The user will select income.
-The application will then prompt the user to enter the amount of the income.
+The application will then prompt the user to enter the amount of the income and select which category the income falls under.
 The user can also enter an optional description of the income listed.
-The user will also select whether this is a recurring or non-recurring income.
-Non-recurring will be the default selected option.
-If the user selects recurring income, the system will also prompt the user to enter how often it recurs (i.e. weekly, monthly, etc.)  After the user has entered in all this information, they will hit a submit button at the bottom of the screen to confirm changes.
+The user will also select whether this is a regularly reoccuring and non-reoccuring income.
+Non-reoccuring will be the defaulty selected option.
+If the user selects reoccuring income, the system will also prompt the user to enter how reoccuring it is (i.e. weekly, monthly, etc.)  After the user has entered in all this information, they will hit a submit button at the bottom of the screen to confirm changes.
 Then the system will update the database based on what the user inputted.
-If the user selected a non-recurring income, then it updates the category amount and adds the amount into the user's total budget amount and adds a log into the database with the date, category, description, and price of the income.
+If the user selected a non-reoccuring income, then it adds the amount into the user's total budget amount and adds a log into the database with the date, category, description, and price of the income.
+Then the application makes the log appears on the home screen.
 If the user leaves any field blank besides the description, then it will not update the database, and tell the user that there are required fields missing.
   3. Functional Requirements

 #### __4.2   Add Expense__
   1. Description - User adds an amount that will decrease the total expendable income - High Priority
   2. Stimulus/Response Sequences - User will select the floating action button in the bottom-right corner of the home screen.
 The user will be prompted to specify expense or income.
 Upon selecting expense, the user will be promopted to enter a title, category, an amount, and an optional description for the expense.
 The user will need to specify whether or not the payment is recurring.
 The application will default to recurring, however if the payment is recurring, the user will need to specify if the expense is weekly, biweekly, or monthly.
 After the user has entered in all this information, they will hit a submit button at the bottom of the screen to confirm changes.
 Then the system will update the database based on what the user inputted.
 If the user selected a non-reoccuring income, then it adds the amount into the user's total budget amount and adds a log into the database with the date, category, description, and price of the income.
 Then the application makes the log appears on the home screen.
 If the user leaves any field blank besides the description, then it will not update the database, and tell the user that there are required fields missing.
-  3. References -
+  3.

 #### __4.3   Edit Income__
   1. Description - User can change the amount of an income that has occured. - High Priority
   2. Stimulus/Response Sequences - The user will find an instance of the income in which they would like to edit (transaction log page or home screen) and then press and hold on it.
 Doing so will display a popup prompting the user to select "Edit or "Remove."
-Upon clicking "Edit" the popup menu will change to look similar to the menu in which a user creates an income.
-The menu will fill to contain the current information of the income.
-The text feels will be editable, and upon clicking "save," the application will update the information in the database.
-The new information will be reflected in all future transactions.
+Upon clicking "Edit" the popup menu will change to look similar to the menu in which a user creates
-  4. References -

 #### __4.4   Edit Expense__
-  1. Description - User can change the amount of an expense that has occured. - High Priority
-  2. Stimulus/Response Sequences - The user will find an instance of the expense in which they would like to edit (transaction log page or home screen) and then press and hold on it.
-Doing so will display a popup prompting the user to select "Edit or "Remove."
-Upon clicking "Edit" the popup menu will change to look similar to the menu in which a user creates an income.
-The menu will fill to contain the current information of the expense.
-The text fields will be editable, and upon clicking "save," the application will update the information in the database.
-The new information will be reflected in all future transactions.

 #### __4.5   Create Pin__